 Warfarin is an anticoagulant medicine (blood thinner).
 Warfarin-induced skin necrosis refers to a rare condition in which there is paradoxical blood clotting.
-Blood clots block the blood vessels and cause necrosis, i.e., an area of skin is destroyed.
-Warfarin induced skin necrosis affects one in every 10,000 patients prescribed warfarin.
+Blood clots block the blood vessels and cause necrosis, where an area of skin is destroyed.
+Warfarin-induced skin necrosis affects one in every 10,000 patients prescribed warfarin.

-The onset is usually within the first 2 to 5 days of warfarin therapy, when the blood tends to clot more than is normal.
-Skin necrosis affects areas of the body with a high fat content, such as breasts, thighs, buttocks, hips and abdomen.
+The onset is usually within the first 2 to 5 days of warfarin therapy when the blood tends to clot more than is normal.
+Skin necrosis affects areas of the body with a high fat content.

 Warfarin can also give rise to calciphylaxis, a form of cutaneous necrosis due to occlusion of blood vessels with calcium.